cartesi/hackathon/guide.md

 ## Cartesi Rollups

 The combination of an [Optimistic Rollups framework](https://github.com/cartesi/rollups) and the [Cartesi Machine Emulator](https://github.com/cartesi/machine-emulator) enables the development of smart contracts and DApps using any package or library that is available for Linux.
 This allows developers to break free from the scalability limitations of the Ethereum Virtual Machine (EVM), and brings the rise of a new blockchain era to handle real-life and complex use-cases.

-A DApp running on Cartesi Rollups consists of the following main components:

-* [**Cartesi Rollups**](https://docs.cartesi.io/cartesi-rollups/components/), a set of on-chain and off-chain components that implement an Optimistic Rollups solution and provide the general framework for building DApps.
-* [**Cartesi Machine**](https://docs.cartesi.io/machine/intro/), a virtual machine (VM) that runs an entire Linux OS, in which each DApp's [back-end](../cartesi-rollups/dapp-architecture.md#back-end) is executed.
-* [**DApp Back-end**](https://docs.cartesi.io/cartesi-rollups/dapp-architecture/#back-end), the application's state and verifiable logic, which corresponds to the DApp's smart contract.
-The back-end runs inside the Cartesi Machine as a regular Linux application.
-* [**DApp Front-end**](https://docs.cartesi.io/cartesi-rollups/dapp-architecture/#front-end), the application's user-facing interface, such as a web app.

 The suggested development process for Cartesi DApps involves a [series of stages](https://docs.cartesi.io/cartesi-rollups/dapp-life-cycle/), from the design of the application up to its final deployment.
 Although some of those stages involve blockchain or Cartesi-specific procedures, the intention is that developers should be able to code normally using their usual mainstream development environment for 90+% of the work, and to make that possible Cartesi provides some tools and infrastructure.